brandonbloom/test2/SPEC.md

 ### Runner

-Signature: `(runner ns-syms matcher-fn) => test-results`
+Signature: `(runner reporter ns-syms matcher-fn) => pass?`

-Runners are functions that take in user-options and return a seq of test-results.
+Runners are functions that take in a Reporter, some user-given options on which tests to run, and are expected to find tests and turn them into test-results, and pass these test-results to the Reporter.

-There are two user-options right now: seq of namespace-syms, and a matcher-fn.
+There are two user-given options right now: a seq of namespace-syms, and a matcher-fn.

 If namespace-syms is non-nil, find and run tests only inside these namespaces.
 Otherwise find and run tests on every namespace within the